 Failure seemed certain when Stuart’s party stumbled across the bodies of nine Northern Indians, slain by one of the other Cree bands.
 Fearing the revenge of the Chipewyans, the remaining Crees now wanted to abandon the search.

 At this juncture Thanadelthur seized the initiative.
 She persuaded the Crees that if they would wait ten days she would be able to find her people and return with them to make peace.
 She left the Crees to fortify their camp in case of attack and within a few days she came upon a large band of her countrymen.

 It required all her powers of persuasion to get them to return with her; she had to make herself hoarse “with the perpetuall talking” before the Chipewyans could be convinced of the pacific intent of their enemies.
 In true epic fashion on the tenth day, Thanadelthur and two emissaries came in sight of the Cree camp .
 When Stuart came out to meet them and conduct them to his tent, she signalled to the rest of the delegation, over a hundred strong, that it was safe to approach.

 According to oral tradition, Thanadelthur was placed on a raised platform, “so that her people could see her and have confidence.
 When she beheld her people coming, she sang with joy.”

-With the help or the Cree captain.
-Thanadelthur once again assured her people that their party bore no responsibility for the recent unfortunate raid upon the Chipewyans and that the Crees were most anxious for peace.
+With the help of the Cree captain, Thanadelthur once again assured her people that their party bore no responsibility for the recent unfortunate raid upon the Chipewyans and that the Crees were most anxious for peace.
 With those who remained doubtful, this forceful diplomat had no patience:

-She made them all Stand in fear of her she Scolded at Some, and pushing or others ... and forcd them to ye peace.
+She made them all Stand in fear of her she Scolded at Some, and pushing of others ... and forcd them to ye peace.